high summer preparation

 Number Plants Required x (3 seeds x 2 milk cartons)

-Tomatoes don’t like transplanting, moving house too many times is jut too stressful!
+THE NURSERYTomatoes don’t like transplanting, moving house too many times is jut too stressful!
 Milk cartons allow enough room for them to grow until they are ready for the garden bed and then all you have to do is pop out the bottom and plant.
 This saves you the hassle of pricking out delicate seedlings as well.
 You know I am all for minimising work and maximising dozing in the sun!
 You have provided them with food, water and warmth now it’ just about maintaining the balance.
+Place them in a spot that gets direct early morning sun, but as the days get hotter protect from midday and afternoon sun.
+You may need to move them into a sheltered spot if days are climbing towards 30C.
+Somewhere near a high thermal mass wall that gets morning to noon sun and then is sheltered is ideal as tomatoes need heat more than direct sunlight. |

-1. Calculate number of pots/milk cartons required
+SOWING STEPS1.
+Calculate number of pots/milk cartons required |

 NOW UNTIL PLANTING OUT: